mlocati/spf-lib/README.md

 The implementation is based on [RFC 7208](https://tools.ietf.org/html/rfc7208).

+AFAIK this is the only PHP library that passes the [Open SPF Test Suite for RFC 7208](http://www.open-spf.org/Test_Suite/).

 ## Short introduction about SPF

 Here's a very simplified short description of the purpose of the SPF protocol.